 - pus-like discharge from an anal lump

-- symptoms of a systemic infection, such as a fever, swelling, or redness
+- symptoms of a systemic infection, such as:

 - increasing amounts of blood on toilet paper

-A doctor will begin by listening to a person’s symptoms, and they will then perform a visual and physical examination of the anal opening.
+A doctor will ask about a person’s symptoms and perform a visual and physical examination of the anal opening.

 The doctor may be able to identify the issue based on visual inspection alone, or they may need a small tissue sample for analysis.

 The doctor may recommend additional tests, such as a sigmoidoscopy or colonoscopy.
 These procedures involve inserting a thin, lighted tube with a camera into the anal canal to look for signs of health issues.

-A colonoscopy can help determine whether any abnormalities extend throughout the lower gastrointestinal tract.
+A colonoscopy can help determine whether any abnormalities extend throughout the lower GI tract.